-Your guide to buying and trading Nav Coin in Canada.
+Your guide to buying and trading Nav Coin in Singapore.

-Nav Coin (NAV) is a decentralized cryptocurrency based on Bitcoin Core.
-It offers completely anonymous payments and a 30-second transaction time, and it is currently available on a number of cryptocurrency exchanges.
+Nav Coin (NAV) is a decentralised cryptocurrency based on Bitcoin Core.
+It offers completely anonymous payments and 30-second transaction time, and it’s currently available on a number of cryptocurrency exchanges.

-So, how does Nav Coin work and where can you buy NAV in Canada?
+So, how does Nav Coin work and where can you buy NAV in Singapore?
 Let’s take a closer look.

 Where to buy NAV